attack68/rateslib/docs/source/i_whatsnew.rst

          add observation rules for 'New Year's Day' and the day after and 'Anzac Day', and adds the one off 'Queen Elizabeth II Memorial Day'.
          (`1111 <https://github.com/attack68/rateslib/pull/1111>`_)
+       - The :class:`~rateslib.instruments.FXVolValue` now has parameters which allow it to be used to calibrate :class:`~rateslib.fx_volatility.FXSabrSmile` and :class:`~rateslib.fx_volatility.FXSabrSurface`.
    * - **Developers**
      - - The PyO3 version is upgraded to 0.27. (`1110 <https://github.com/attack68/rateslib/pull/1110>`_)
        - Supporting versions of Python 3.14, pandas 2.3.3 and numpy 2.3.5 are now integrated